benrhughes/crashdown/README.md

 	$> forever /var/www/mysite/server.js # starts the server and keeps it running

 Using `forever` is completely optional, but it's a nice way to run crashdown in the background while ensuring that it gets restarted should it ever crash.
+If you'd prefer to not use it, simply

+	$> node /var/www/mysite/server.js

 ## Creating a new post
 In mysite/posts: